ktaylor63/southeast/site/content/news/interior-clears-the-way-for-return-of-whooping-cranes-to-louisiana.md

 The only self-sustaining wild population of whooping cranes migrates between Wood Buffalo National Park in the Northwest Territories of Canada and Aransas National Wildlife Refuge in Texas.
 Like those in the eastern migratory population, it remains vulnerable to extinction from continued loss of habitat or natural or man-made catastrophes.
 Multiple efforts are underway to reduce this risk and bring this magnificent bird further along its path to recovery.
 This includes increasing populations in the wild, ongoing efforts to establish a migratory population in the eastern United States, and establishing a resident population in Louisiana.

-For more information on whooping cranes and the re-introduction of whooping cranes to Louisiana, please visit the LDWF’s website at [www.wlf.la.gov](http://www.wlf.la.gov) or the Service’s website at [http://www.fws.gov/southeast](http://www.fws.gov/southeast) and the International Crane Foundation at: [http://www.savingcranes.org/](http://www.savingcranes.org/)
+For more information on whooping cranes and the re-introduction of whooping cranes to Louisiana, please visit the LDWF’s website at [wlf.la.gov](http://www.wlf.la.gov) or the Service’s website at [fws.gov/southeast](http://www.fws.gov/southeast) and the International Crane Foundation at: [savingcranes.org/](http://www.savingcranes.org/)

-**Contact:**
+## Contact

 Division of Public Affairs
 External Affairs